 Similarly, out of 97 transactions we sampled for control testing, we found 75 with inconclusive evidence of who approved the reconciliation of the transactions.
 NASA uses P-Card Web SolutionTM to track approval of purchase card reconciliations.
-An iv Report No. IG-12-010 approving officer can delegate their approval authority within P-Card Web Solution to a third party but when a designee reviews reconciliations, P-Card Web Solution records the user identification code of the approving official rather than the designee.
+An approving officer can delegate their approval authority within P-Card Web Solution to a third party but when a designee reviews reconciliations, P-Card Web Solution records the user identification code of the approving official rather than the designee.